awesome-davian/lecture-videos/README.md

 # lecture-videos
-lecture video repository with some comments or time stamps
+Lecture video repository with some comments or time stamps